Individual PGPs are linked from the list below, or you may download a PDF file containing all the PGPs.

 How Are the PGPs Created?

 These PGPs have been and continue to be developed by the industry for the industry, with much care and thought from NAIS school practitioners.
 NAIS's Principles of Good Practice are only as strong as the educational community that created them.
 Each set of principles is drafted by an NAIS committee of practitioners in that professional area, submitted to the NAIS board of directors for approval, then distributed to every member school.
-Read the process NAIS uses to vet and create the PGPs
+Read about the process NAIS uses to vet and create the PGPs